Digitalist-Open-Cloud/Matomo-Plugin-RebelMetrics/README.md

 Plugin for exporting to Matomo data to RebelMetrics.
 You need a subscription to RebelMetrics to have use for this plugin.
 Without the subscription, the plugin does nothing.
+Contact Digitalist Open Cloud
+<cloud@digitalist.com> to get a subscription.

 ## What is RebelMetrics